AugustynJ/CTF_Writeups/Cryptoverse_CTF/README.md

 Okay, as title said, in this case we have a brush with AES in CBC mode, so to decrypt we need key and iv.
 Python script provides us the second one but what with the key?
 It's only 16 byte length.
 What about bruteforce?
 YES!

 But there's another way to decrypt.
 If we run above code a few times we can see that every key begins with 4 bits, and the rest is `\0e` repeated.
-So out bruteforce will be a bit faster:
+So our bruteforce will be a bit faster:

 ```python
 from Crypto.Cipher import AES